 \subsection{Use of linear Paul traps for target positioning}

 Theoretical and experimental investigations with respect to laser plasma acceleration of particles also use isolated mass-limited targets, that result in increased ion energies and peak spectral distributions of interest for a large number of applications \cite{Bul08, Klu10}.
-Different approaches used to realize mass-limited targets use micrometer sized water droplets, gas-cluster targets with dimensions in the 100 nm range, and objects carried by thin structures with dimensions ranging between 100 nm up to a few microns \cite{Ost16}.
-For all cases presented the range of target dimensions is restricted.
-In order to lift all target restrictions as well as unintended interactions, Paul traps have been used in combination with high-power laser systems in an attempt to position isolated micron-sized targets in the laser focus with high accuracy.
-The Paul trap employed in the experiment described allows sensibly higher laser energies and a significantly larger range in what concerns the diameter size of the target \cite{Ost16, Ost18}.
+Different approaches used to realize mass-limited targets use micrometer sized water droplets, gas-cluster targets with dimensions in the $100$ nm range, and objects carried by thin structures with dimensions ranging between $100$ nm up to a few $\mu$m \cite{Ost16}.
+For all the cases listed the range of target dimensions is limited.
+In order to lift all target restrictions as well as unintended interactions, Paul traps are used in combination with high-power laser systems in an attempt to position isolated micron-sized targets in the laser focus with high accuracy.
+Novel Paul trap geometries allow sensibly higher laser energies and a significantly larger range in what concerns the diameter size of the target \cite{Ost16, Ost18}.
 The trap represents a major progress with respect to recent Paul trap geometries used in similar experiments \cite{Sto14, Sok10}.
-The most notable difference lies in the fact that instead of friction between the target particles with the surrounding gas, the Paul trap used in \cite{Ost16, Ost18} employs an ion gun to achieve charging.
+The most notable difference lies in the fact that instead of friction between target particles and the surrounding gas, the Paul trap used in Refs. \cite{Ost16, Ost18} employs an ion gun to achieve charging.
 Thus, specific charge ratios $Q/M$ that are a few orders of magnitude higher are obtained, which leads to a minimization of the residual motion of trapped targets at comparable kinetic energies.
-The particle motion and implicitly its kinetic energy is not damped by friction with air, but it is produced by an opto-electronic feedback loop that runs continuously, which allows trap operation at pressure values that go below $10^{-5}$ mbar \cite{Ost18}.
+The particle motion (and implicitly its kinetic energy) is not damped by friction with air but it is produced by an opto-electronic feedback loop that runs continuously, which allows trap operation at pressure values that go below $10^{-5}$ mbar \cite{Ost18}.
 Thus, diagnostics are not influenced by the background gas environment.
-The setup allows target positioning with an accuracy value that lies within the micron range, that is, better than the typical FWHM diameter of high power laser foci (few-$\mu$m).
+The setup allows target positioning with an accuracy value that lies within the micron range, which is a considerable enhancement with respect to the typical FWHM diameter of high power laser foci (few-$\mu$m).